‘Caernarfon is a mid-sized town in the Gwynedd region of North Wales and sits across the Menai Strait from the Isle of Anglesey…’

-Tafarn y Porth in the town is a chain pub/restaurant owned by JD Wetherspoons, and is positioned along by the east gate of Caernarfon Castle.
+Tafarn y Porth in the town is a chain pub/restaurant owned by JD Wetherspoons.
+It’s positioned along by the east gate of Caernarfon Castle.

 It was also lovely to note that the clientele was in distinctly different sets.
-From couples like my husband and I, to families with kids sitting down for lunch, to dog walkers who had stopped (with their besties) for a quick pint, to a young man who was taking his grandmother out for lunch; Tafarn y Porth gave the impression that it was very much used by all sections of the community.
+There were couples like my husband and I, and families with kids sitting down for lunch.
+There were also dog walkers who had stopped (with their besties) for a quick pint, and a lad taking his Gran for lunch.
+Tafarn y Porth gave the impression that it was very much used by all sections of the community.
 Whether Nain is still there with her grandson at midnight on a Saturday is another story entirely.

 There are constantly plenty of special offers on for food and drinks in Wetherspoons chains and this was no different.
-For a massive burger (I’m not even kidding; this thing was a monster), with chips and onion rings, a large white wine and a large cappuccino, we paid a grand total of £9.20 and spent a happy hour chatting and (when I thought my husband wasn’t looking) sneaking glances at the huge flatscreen tv showing the football fixtures for the day.
+For a massive burger (I’m not even kidding; this thing was a monster), with chips and onion rings, a large white wine and a large cappuccino, we paid a grand total of £9.20.
+We spent a happy hour chatting and (when I thought my husband wasn’t looking) sneaking glances at the huge flatscreen tv showing the football fixtures.

-Aside from the food and the atmosphere, one of the best things about Tafarn y Porth (oh, and the ladies bathrooms are pretty sweet, too) was the service.
+Aside from the food and the atmosphere, one of the best things about Tafarn y Porth is the service.
 We were ably assisted by young members of staff who were absolutely superb in every way.

-Having spent years inspecting customer service for a living, I was extremely impressed by their attention to detail and general demeanour.
-It doesn’t matter how good your food is if your staff is miserable and nothing dissuades returning customers more than bad or inattentive service.
+Having spent years inspecting customer service, I was impressed by their attention to detail and general demeanour.
+It doesn’t matter how good your food is if your staff is miserable.
+Nothing dissuades returning customers more than bad or inattentive service.

-Luckily, everything was very much in order and I look forward to going back to test out another enormous meal very soon.
+Luckily, everything was very much in order.
+I look forward to going back to test out another enormous meal very soon.
 Have you visited Tafarn y Porth?